unvibe/unvibe/ARCHITECTURE.md

 - Expand plugin marketplace for code analysis, generation, and tooling
 - Broaden LLM provider support and capabilities
-- Enhance proposal review workflows (e.g. via UI)
+- Enhance structured output review workflows (e.g. via UI)
 - Improve onboarding and documentation for contributors and LLMs
 - Add more real-world project templates and extensible blueprints